Manish Kumar Suman

 Manish Kumar Suman (born 25 August 1976) is a Nepalese politician.
 He is a member of the Province No. 2 Provincial Assembly, and currently represents Saptari 2 constituency.
-Suman left Rastriya Janata Party and joined People's Socialist Party, Nepal since 2020.
+Suman left the Rastriya Janata Party and joined People's Socialist Party, Nepal in 2020.

 Early life

 Manish Kumar Suman was born on 25 August 1976 in Kayastha family.
 His father is Sushil Kumar Lal and his mother is Yasodhara Devi Das.
-He has done Bachelor from SMBM College, Rajbiraj.
-He is pursuing his graduate degree in law from SMBM College, Saptari affiliated to Tribhuvan University.
+He has earned a bachelor's degree from SMBM College, Rajbiraj.
+He is pursuing his graduate degree in law from SMBM College, Saptari, affiliated to Tribhuvan University.

 Electoral record

-Since 2018, Suman has fought only one elections and has won the election by far majority votes.
+Since 2018, Suman has fought only one election, which he won with a majority vote.